PratibhaAwasthi/LinkedIn-To-Go/README.md

 * Browse or look through a list/gallery of user's own data
 * Option to add documents in PDF or DOCX form, URLs, images, music, and videos
 * Options for private and public sharing

+## Motivation:

+I was eagerly anticipating the Grace Hopper Celebration 2022, a conference where women in technology come together to network, learn, and grow.
+As a software engineer, I was excited to connect with other professionals in my field, exchange ideas, and make meaningful connections.
+However, I soon realized that simply carrying a hard copy of my resume and cover letter would not be enough to stand out and be remembered by those I met beyond the conference.

+ I faced several challenges.
+Firstly, who has the time to read a complete resume or cover letter during a busy conference?
+Secondly, how would anyone be able to navigate through my web development work with a hard copy?
+I wanted people to be able to visit my Github profile or portfolio website, but that was not possible with a traditional approach.
+ Lastly, I wasn't just looking for job opportunities; I wanted to connect with like-minded women and share my story.
+Why would my fellow companions want to read my resume when they would rather connect with me on social media?

+As a software engineer, I felt like I would miss out on opportunities of not being able to share my work in a more interactive way.
+That's when I realized I needed to carry a business card that was easy to carry, quick to read, and scannable for connectivity.
+However, I wasn't a businesswoman, and I wasn't selling a product; I was selling myself.
+I was my own product.
+I decided to create a connection card that would serve as a mini LinkedIn profile.
+A card that would feature a photo of me, a brief description of my work, and contact information.
+It would allow people to scan a QR code and instantly connect with me on LinkedIn.
+Hence, the name "LinkedIn to-go."

+Unfortunately, just before the conference, I accidentally broke my phone screen and was unable to navigate my phone.
+This was a significant setback, but LinkedIn to-go ended up being a lifesaver.
+Everyone I met at GHC loved the idea and design of the card.
+I was able to connect with many people through the QR code scanning feature, and the positive feedback was overwhelming.
+One of the most memorable moments was when a product manager from LinkedIn approached me and appreciated my creativity and vision for the card.

+Another attendee, a Disney employee, was critical of the sustainability of the physical card and pushed me to take the concept to a software level.
+I took this feedback to heart and decided to work on this project when I returned home.
+Creating LinkedIn to-go and sharing it at GHC was a reminder of the power of creativity and innovation in networking.
+It taught me that a simple idea, with the right execution, can have a significant impact.
+The feedback I received was inspiring and motivating, and it pushed me to take this idea to the next level.
+I am excited to see how LinkedIn to-go can change the game for networking, and I am grateful for the opportunity to have shared it with so many amazing women in tech at GHC.